josiahfee/bug-free-octo-dollop/proposal.md

 Spotify: "Hurt, Johnny Cash", "Billy Jean, Michael Jackson" (Spotify keeps returning playlists until the generated playlist matches feature constraints.)

-4. User Interface: We will create this UI where the user will select a feature to look for, then hit 'Start' and it will run in the background while the user uses Spotify.
-The program will run in the background and collecty datat from the music that the user listens to.
-It will collect information on whether a user likes, skips, searches, or adds a song to a playlist and create a record of this activty.
-Once finished, the user will hit 'Stop'.
-The program will look at Spotify's recommended playlist and identify the features Spotify used to create it based on the liked and disliked songs.
-We we will create data files that contain this data.
+4. User Interface: We will create this UI where the user will select a song from a big playlist generated from Spotify and a feature to look for, then hit 'Start' to start the program.
+The program should stop execution on its own.

 5. Types List: